ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 </inbound>
 ```

-The policy expression in the `when` condition is where the validation takes place.
+The policy expression in the `when` condition validates the client certificate.
 When the condition evaluates to true, a `200 OK` is returned, otherwise a `401 Unauthorized` is returned.
 The policy expression executes the following steps:

 1. Store the value of the `X-ARR-ClientCert` header in a variable.
 1. Return `false` when the header is empty.
+1. If the header is not empty:
-1. Decode the string to replace characters like `%20` with white space.
+   1. Decode the string to replace characters like `%20` with whitespace.
    1. Remove the `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` markers.
    1. Convert the resulting string into a `byte[]` array and instantiate the [X509Certificate2](https://learn.microsoft.com/en-us/dotnet/api/system.security.cryptography.x509certificates.x509certificate2?view=net-8.0) class.
-1. Verify the certificate and verify if it matches any of the deployed client certificates.
+   1. Verify the certificate and check if it matches any of the deployed client certificates.

 Since the `X509Certificate2` class is the same type as `context.Request.Certificate`, we can perform the same checks as shown in [the previous post](/blog/2024/02/02/validate-client-certificates-in-api-management/#validate-against-uploaded-client-certificates).